numbbo/coco/docs/coco-doc/source/index.rst

      is defined in `abstract` of conf.py.
 To flip abstract and table of contents, or update the table of contents, toggle the \generatetoc command in the 'preamble' accordingly.

 .. raw:: latex

     \abstractinrst
     \newpage

+..
+WHEN CHANGING THIS CHANGE ALSO the abstract in conf.py ACCORDINGLY

+.. raw:: html

   COCO is a platform for Comparing Continuous Optimizers in a black-box setting.
   It aims at automatizing the tedious and repetitive task of benchmarking numerical optimization algorithms to the greatest possible extent.
-We present the rationals behind the development of the platform and its basic structure.
-We furthermore detail underlying fundamental concepts of COCO such as its definition of a problem, the idea of instances, or performance measures and give an overview of the available test suites.
+  We present the rationals behind the development of the platform as a general proposition for a guideline towards better benchmarking.
+  We detail underlying fundamental concepts of
+  COCO such as its definition of a problem, the idea of instances, the relevance of target values and runtime as central performance measure.
+  Finally, we  give a quick overview of the basic code structure and the available test suites.

 .. _2009: http://www.sigevo.org/gecco-2009/workshops.html#bbob